scorphus/scorphus/README.md

 website][website] — there you can find my contact links 📫 and ask me about anything! 💬

 Besides that, I'm currently learning 🦀 [Rust][advent-of-code-2018] and 💜 [Elixir][advent-of-code].
-And, as I ❤️ [love coding][advent-of-code-2020] I care to [always keep][training] my axe [sharp][pythonchallengesolutions]
+And, as I ❤️ [love coding][advent-of-code-2020] so much, I do care to always [keep][training] my axe [sharp][pythonchallengesolutions].

-Beyond coding, I also love 🚴‍♂️ cycling, 🏔 hiking and ☕️ coffee that can be labeled specialty
+Beyond coding, I also love 🚴‍♂️ cycling, 🏔 hiking and ☕️ coffee that can be labeled specialty.

 [banner]: https://raw.githubusercontent.com/scorphus/scorphus/master/banner.jpg
 [website]: https://pabloaguiar.me